Logistics Workers Disrupting the Global Supply Chain

 Experiencing first hand wildcat strikes, organised blockades and boycotts, the authors explore a diverse range of case studies, from South China dockworkers to the transformation of the port of Piraeus in Greece, and from the Southern California logistics sector, to dock and logistical workers in Chile and unions in Turkey.

 Jake Alimahomed-Wilson is Professor of Sociology at California State University, Long Beach.
-His research interests are in the areas of logistics, racism and labour, and workers' struggles.
 He is the author of Solidarity Forever?
-Race, Gender, and Unionism in the Ports of Southern California (Lexington Books, 2016), co-author of Getting the Goods: Ports, Labor, and the Logistics Revolution (Cornell University Press, 2008) and the editor of Choke Points (Pluto, 2018).
+Race, Gender, and Unionism in the Ports of Southern California (Lexington Books, 2016), and the editor of Choke Points (Pluto, 2018).

-2. Across the Chain: Labor and Logistics in the European Maritime Logistics Sector - Andrea Bottalico
+2. Across the Chain: Labor and Conflicts in the European Maritime Logistics Sector - Andrea Bottalico

 4. Worker Militancy and Strikes in China’s Docks - Bai Ruixue and Au Loong Yu